hybridsjs/hybrids/docs/component-model/templates.md

 ### Special Cases

-The default action for `class` and `style` attributes would not work as expected, as they are implemented differently in the DOM. `class` attribute reflects `classList` and `className` properties.
-The `style` property returns `CSSStyleDeclaration` rather than simple string value.
+The default action for the `class` and `style` attributes would not work as expected, as they are implemented differently in the DOM.
+The `class` attribute reflects the `classList` and `className` properties.
+The `style` property returns a `CSSStyleDeclaration` rather than a simple string value.
 Because of that, the template engine supports them differently.

 #### Class

-`class` attribute expression adds or removes class names from an element's `classList`.
+The `class` attribute expression adds or removes class names from an element's `classList`.
 An expression can be a string, an array of strings, or a map of keys with boolean values:

 ```javascript
 const name = 'one two';